meteor/meteor/README.md

 Roles.userIsInRole(joesUserId, 'manage-team', 'real-madrid.com'); // false
 ```

-In this example we can see that Joe manages Manchester United and plays for Real Madrid.
+In this example, we can see that Joe manages Manchester United and plays for Real Madrid.
 By using scopes, we can
 assign roles independently and make sure that they don't get mixed up between scopes.

 Now, let's take a look at how to use the global roles.
 Say we want to give Joe permission to do something across